Media Files Addon

-Whenever you create a new migration, you will probably want to copy the whole Media Library from one site to another during a migration and this option makes that a breeze.
-The addon will completely remove all files from the target site and copy over all files from the source site to the destination site.
+Whenever you create a new migration, you will probably want to copy the whole Media Library from one site to another.
+This option makes that a breeze.
+The addon will copy over all files from the source site to the destination site.
 All files in the source

 The addon integrates seamlessly with our CLI addon that lets you leverage the power of WP-CLI for performing migrations from the command line.
 When running existing profiles from the CLI, you now get a more informative display of the media migrations process: